Destiny 2: The Red War (2017)

 Following Ghaul's defeat, a massive Cabal ship called the Leviathan appears in orbit of Nessus (which it slowly begins to consume), under the control of the exiled Emperor Calus.
-Calus invites Guardians to complete a series of challenges before reaching his throne ("Leviathan" raid).
+The emperor's invites Guardians to complete a series of challenges before reaching his throne ("Leviathan" raid).
 A fireteam of Guardians complete his challenges before facing Calus himself; however, after overcoming his strange powers and defeating him, they discover that they were fighting a mechanical doppelganger.
 The real Calus speaks through the machine, claiming that what they know is a lie and that there is a truth beyond what the Speaker had told them.

+The events of Destiny 2: Curse of Osiris follow.

 New Light

 2019

 With the release of the free-to-play New Light version of Destiny 2 in October 2019, Bungie changed the beginning of the game for new players, reintroducing the first mission from the original Destiny as the introductory mission for new players.
 Upon completing this brief mission, which ended with the player finding a jumpship, the player was taken to the Tower, where they met the various NPCs and could begin the Destiny 2 campaign (The Red War), as well as the Curse of Osiris and Warmind campaigns, after talking to Amanda Holliday in the Tower Hangar.
 Returning players could play this opening mission by creating a new character.